Retirement-ruining money mistakes

-Go to any casino, and you'll find a permanent corps of seniors, mainly women, endlessly poking coins into the slots.
+Go to any casino, and you'll find a permanent corps of seniors endlessly poking coins into the slots.

 The shiny pinging machines seem to block thoughts of loneliness or mortality.

-"A large portion of these people are depressed, and the machine is a way to self-medicate," says Suzanne Graupner Pike, founder of the San Diego Center for Pathological Gambling.
+"A large portion of these people are depressed, and the machine is a way to self-medicate," said Suzanne Graupner Pike, founder of the San Diego Center for Pathological Gambling.

 The casinos make it easy to make money mistakes.

 "They have buses that go to the senior houses and pick up the seniors and for free transport them to the casinos," she said.
 "In fact, some of the casinos will even replace oxygen bottles for them."